-A large proportion of the companion dogs across South Africa live in townships, where people keep cats to catch mice or dogs to use as watchdogs.
-But the majority of people living in these townships don’t have the financial resource to provide proper care for their animals, meaning many roam the streets in varying states of health and, with nearly all of them unsterilised, stuck in an endless breeding cycle.
+A large proportion of the companion dogs across South Africa live in townships, where people keep dogs to use as watchdogs.
+The majority of people living in these townships don’t have the financial resources or educational guidance to provide proper care for their animals; meaning many roam the streets in varying states of health and, with nearly all of them unsterilised, stuck in an endless breeding cycle.

 Limited access to medical care, combined with starvation and dehydration, easily leads to rapid spreading of diseases such as distemper which is ordinarily easily preventable via vaccination.

 The team at Sidewalk Specials is headed up by incredible founder, Rachael Sylvester, who has created something quite unique: unlike similar initiatives, Sidewalk Specials has no shelter, relying solely on foster homes to care for the dogs they rescue from euthanasia lists, abusive situations and township outreach programmes.

 Sterilisation, local community education, along with general medical welfare and being able to offer free veterinary care to dogs in need, are also all firmly at the forefront of Sidewalks Specials’ mission.